Ruksana-RASHEED/epiclass/README.md

 The data set is available from https://archive.ics.uci.edu/ml/datasets/Epileptic+Seizure+Recognition

-There are 11500 data points (rows in the data set) and 178 features.
+There are 11500 data points (rows in the data set) and 178 features (columns).
 There are five classes for the data.
 Quoting from the above link:

 > y contains the category of the 178-dimensional input vector.
 Specifically y in {1, 2, 3, 4, 5}:
 >